We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Content layout

 Over the past couple of years, Shopify has been rolling out a new theme format, ‘Online Store 2.0’ (OS 2.0).
-This unlocks a lot of extremely useful content presentation options that weren’t previously available in the platform.
+This unlocks a lot of useful content presentation options that weren’t previously available in the platform.

 Chief amongst these is a drag-and-drop builder (pictured below) that lets you add blocks and sections to page layouts, and move them around with ease.